directdemocracy-vote/www/white_paper.md

 ## Introduction

-When I will be a grand-father, my grandchildren will ask me: "What did you do grandpa to save the world?".
+As a grand-father, one day my grandchildren will ask me: "What did you do grandpa to save the world?".
 I will answer them: *[directdemocracy.vote](https://directdemocracy.vote)*.

 I believe that [direct democracy](https://en.wikipedia.org/wiki/Direct_democracy) is the best political system to address the challenges that the humanity is facing: global warming, biodiversity, overpopulation, human rights, peace and prosperity.